 Image credit: rove.me

-The Full Moon Day of the 8th Month of the Burmese Calendar – Full Moon Day of Tazaungmone (26 – 27 November in 2023)
+The Full Moon Day of the 8th Month of the Burmese Calendar – Full Moon Day of Tasaungmone (15 November in 2024)

 This is one of the most popular national holidays in Laos.
 It attracts pilgrims from all over the country and from other countries.
 Pha That Luang is the national symbol of Laos; accordingly, the 3-day religious festival, held in its name, is a grand affair.
 There will be a procession that begins at Wat Si Muang in the city center and proceeds to That Luang to make offerings to the monks.
 The festival also includes a trade fair which starts a few days prior to the actual festival days.